lorint/brick/README.md

 tricky ActiveRecord queries.

 On the "show" page which is built out, CRUD functionality for an individual record can be performed.
-Date and time fields are made editable by using the very lean "flatpickr" library.
+Date and time fields are made editable with pop-up calendars by using the very lean "flatpickr" library.

 In terms of models, all major ActiveRecord associations are built out, including has_many and belongs_to, as well as has_many :through, Single Table Inheritance (STI), and polymorphic